Fittonia Plant Care: Learn How To Grow Nerve Plants

 #4 – Leaves turning yellow: This is a sign of overwatering.
 Always use a pot with ample drainage holes in the bottom.

-#5 – Leaves Dropping: If the room temperature is too cold, or if the plant is exposed to intermittent cold drafts, leaf drop can occur.
+#5 – Leaves Dropping: If the room temperature is too cold or if the plant is exposed to intermittent cold drafts, leaf drops can occur.

 Remember to keep the temperature warm and constant.
 Don’t place your plant too close to a door or a window that allows cold drafts to enter.